Telepresence Market in the US 2011-2015 New Report

-Naperville, IL -- (SBWIRE) -- 11/10/2012 -- Analysts forecast the Telepresence market in the US to grow at a CAGR of 27.22 percent over the period 2011-2015.
+Naperville, IL -- (SBWIRE) -- 11/19/2012 -- The Telepresence market in the US to grow at a CAGR of 27.22 percent over the period 2011-2015.
 One of the key factors contributing to this market growth is the increasing global expansion of organizations.
 The Telepresence market in the US has also been witnessing the evolution of robotic telepresence.
 However, the lack of availability of reliable internet connectivity could pose a challenge to the growth of this market.

 The Telepresence Market in the US 2011-2015, has been prepared based on an in-depth market analysis with inputs from industry experts.
 The report focuses on the US, it also covers the Telepresence market landscape and its growth prospects in the coming years.
 The report also includes a discussion of the key vendors operating in this market.